The timing of when to perform strength work and when to run is an often pondered question.

 Many people prefer to lift on days that are rest or recovery from running.
 However, some would argue that it is more appropriate to lift heavy on the same day as a hard run, before these recovery days.

-Research has even suggested that aerobic work before lifting triggers a greater testosterone response in men, rather than doing it the other way around.
+Research has even suggested that aerobic running before lifting triggers a greater testosterone response in men, rather than doing it the other way around.
 This hopefully results in greater muscle growth and recovery to both the run and strength workouts.

 Plus, you get to follow it up with an easy running day :)